About Hearing Loss

 Medication Awareness

 Some medications can be ototoxic (harmful to hearing).
-Always discuss potential side effects with your doctor and report any changes in your hearing when starting new medications.
+Discuss potential hearing-related side effects with your doctor.